 Lead author: Christopher Cox; Contributors: Jason Ernest, <name>

 Among the primary reasons for conservation of the island’s forests is for the conservation of water.
-Given the volcanic origin of the island, the underlying geologic formations, combined with the generally steep terrain, ground water reserves are very limited. hence the drinking water supply for the country is derived almost entirely from ‘surface sources’; streams and rivers.
+Given the volcanic origin of the island, the underlying geologic formations, combined with the generally steep terrain, ground water reserves are very limited.
+Hence, the drinking water supply for the country and water used for other purposes such as irrigation for agriculture is derived almost entirely from ‘surface sources’; streams and rivers.
 The largest rivers on the island originate in the high-elevation forested interior, although several smaller rivers have their headwaters at lower elevations.

 Saint Lucia’s watersheds